Home - FTSI, Inc

 • Review Your ATM's Physical Appearance: Compare your current ATMs against an image of what the ATM originally looked like to see if any surface changes have been made to it.
 Feel around the surface of the fascia for any signs of raised surfaces that might indicate a tampered piece might be attached to the ATM.
 If you notice anything suspicious, please contact local authorities immediately to investigate, and follow up with FTSI to assist in a thorough security check on your ATM fleet.

 Review this information with your branch staff to create awareness and to conduct routine ATM security checks.
-Please contact FTSI with any additional questions or request for information.
+Please contact FTSI at solutions@ftsius.com with any additional questions or request for information.